bkleinen/bkleinen.github.io/classes/ws2019/info1/index.md

 * Exam: 50%
 * Lecture summaries: 8%

-### Lecture summaries
+### Lecture Summaries (aka Lecture Notes)
 In the Moodle collaboration room you can find a section called "Lecture summaries".
-You are expected to write 5-10 complete sentences summarizing each lecture.
+You are expected to write 5-10 complete sentences summarizing each lecture, or a handwritten/drawn A4 Paper (e.g. Sketchnotes).

 Lecture summaries are due at 22.00 on Monday for both lectures of the past week.
 They are either done or not done.
-I expect you to do 20 out of all (which will be slightly more) to get the full 5%.
+I expect you to do 12 out of 13 out of all to get the full 8%.
 If I find plagiarisms of lecture summaries (especially from the Wikipedia), you will not get any credit for **any** lecture summary.

+#### I couln't attend class!
+What to do about the Lecture Summary?

+If you couldn't attend the lecture, you can still write a summary: Ask your mates what we did in class, and read up the according chapter(s) in the book, and write or draw a summary.
+Please put a brief note on the page that you did this based on your own reading.

 ### Lab Reports
 You find detailled information about them on the [Lab Page](labs/)